 Bordering Botswana, Zimbabwe’s largest park is a haven for over 100 mammal and 400 bird species.
 Formerly occupied by San bushmen, it became a national park in 1928.
-The diverse landscapes of teak forests, sandveld, ilala palm islands, savannah and woodland offer a rewarding and interesting safari.
+The diverse landscapes of teak forests, sandveld, ilala palm islands, savannah and woodland offer a rewarding and interesting wildlife safari.

 Where: Matabeleland North Province

 Ideal for viewing: African wildcat, honey badger, leopard, sable, wild dog